Range Rover Evoque: ERAD (Electric Rear Axle Drive) system

+Terrain Response System

 The Terrain Response system was also included offering sport and eco modes in addition to the existing grass, gravel, snow, and sand modes.
 Typical Land Rover design traits aim at improving off-road performance included a prominent driving position, hill descent control, and useful approach and departure angles.
-A Land Rover first was an air intake system integrated into the roof that offered exceptional wading capabilities, though this feature did not make it to the production model.
 Land Rover's Range Rover styling was visually apparent in the form of the clamshell bonnet, the 'floating' roof, dual-pocket headlamps, and raked roof line.

+Interior

-Interior design improvements were another main focus of the LRX concept, though the interior of the production Evoque changed significantly from the concept LRX.
+Interior design improvements also changed in the LRX concept, though the interior of the production Evoque changed significantly from the concept LRX.
 Notable interior features in the LRX included ambient interior lighting that changed according to Terrain Response settings, and vehicle data that were presented to the driver through a 'floating' three-dimensional LCD.
 An aluminium centre console with an iPhone docking station stretched the length of the cabin, separating the four seats and the tailgate.
 Seats with open frameworks were used to give the impression of an airy interior, while also creating useful under-seat and under-floor stowage areas.
 Electric motors folded the rear seats forward, providing enough room for two mountain bikes to be fitted upright, with front wheels removed and stored in dedicated slots in the floor.

 Market entry

-The car was launched as two distinct models (later three models for 2017): the five-door Evoque, the three-door Evoque Coupé, and the Convertible Evoque (launched as a 2017 model).
-The Coupé model was later discontinued after the 2017 model year, while the five-door and Convertible models remained in production until the 2018 model year.
+The car was launched as two distinct models (later three models for 2016): the five-door Evoque, the three-door Evoque Coupé, and the Convertible Evoque (launched as a June 2016 model).
+The Coupé model was discontinued early in the 2016 model year, while the five-door and Convertible models remained in production until the 2018 model year.

 The production-model Evoque retained nearly identical bodywork from the LRX concept vehicle, including the cabin-length panoramic sun roof.
-No hybrid power train is currently being offered.
+No hybrid powertrain was offered for the L538 Range Rover Evoque.

 There were originally three trim levels available with each trim level having two variants as follows: — "Pure", "Pure Tech", "Prestige", "Prestige Lux", "Dynamic" and "Dynamic Lux".
 Land Rover markets the Pure as the minimalist version rather than the "base model", while the Prestige adds luxury options and the Dynamic focuses more on performance.

 Body

-The Evoque uses unibody rather than body on frame construction with a kerb weight of 1670 kg and an aluminium bonnet and roof, as well as a composite one-piece tailgate.
+The Evoque uses unibody rather than body on frame construction, with a kerb weight of 1670 kg and an aluminium bonnet and roof, as well as a composite one-piece tailgate.

 The Evoque comes in 12 different body colours with three optional contrasting roof colours and five optional wheel choices, though Land Rover offers a "designers choice" of predetermined combinations on most models.
 The Dynamic model incorporates more aggressive bodywork including a different front fascia and lowered suspension.

 The Evoque can be equipped with five exterior cameras.